pedrohpontes/OLD-EllipticCurves/README.md

 # EllipticCurves
-A library for dealing with elliptic and adding points in curves.
-Also includes implementations of some elliptic curves algorithms using that library.
+A library for dealing with elliptic and adding points in curves and implementations of some elliptic curves algorithms.
+So far we have Lenstra's factorization and ECDSA.

 # Description
 EllCurve.java: the main class defining elliptic curves.

 EllCurvePoint.java: implements the definition of a point in an elliptic curve and some arithmetic operations.

-LenstrasFactorization.java: an implementation of Lenstra's algorithm (modified?) to try to factor an integer.
+LenstrasFactorization.java: an implementation of Lenstra's algorithm to try to factor an integer.

 ECSign.java: Elliptic Curve Digital Signature Algorithm (incomplete).